RadinalSaragih/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

-I have configured this build to add a .desktop file at installation and i have also made it to add a script folder at the /usr/local/bin directory, scripts that are needed for some keybinding.
+I have configured this build to add a .desktop file at installation so it less annoying when using a display manager like lightdm, etc.
+I also made it to add a script folder at the /usr/local/bin directory, scripts that are needed for some keybinding.

 patches applied:
 + actualfullscreen -> Actually toggles fullscreen